 trennlinie

-On July 11 with the single Everything Counts / Work Hard the first hit of the new quartet was released.
-It not only marked a new musical era, the band also tried to create a new visual image (although it would take another three years before they wouldn't look "some kind of strange" anymore).
+Everything Counts did not only mark a new musical era, the band also tried to create a new visual image (although it would take another three years before they wouldn't look "some kind of strange" anymore).

 Martin explained that Everything Counts is about that companies are getting that big and important so single persons have no meaning anymore and everyone can push them around.
-But usually he didn't like talking about his songs: "It's up to people to make of them what they want.
-A lot of people try and make me explain what every line means, but it takes away any sort of mystique."[18]
+But usually he didn't like talking about his songs.
+"It's up to people to make of them what they want.
+A lot of people try and make me explain what every line means, but it takes away any sort of mystique."[20]

-On August 22 the album Construction Time Again was released.
-The band was very proud of it and tried to explain that they combined serious and alarming lyrics like the possibility of a nuclear war (Two Minute Warning) with a nice tune and slight melodies.
-They liked the idea of most people humming the melody without thinking about the meaning of the lyrics.
-They claimed to have a unique sound now (which they truly had) what is nevertheless quite funny when you know that they talked about an "established change" before according to A Broken Frame.
-However, they felt much more self-confident with this new album than ever before and had much more fun.
+The band was very proud of it and tried to explain that they had combined serious and alarming lyrics like the possibility of a nuclear war (Two Minute Warning), with a nice tune and simple melodies.
+They liked the idea of most people humming along to the melody without thinking about the meaning of the lyrics.

-David: "When I hear tracks from the first album, I get embarrassed.
+Dave: "When I hear tracks from the first album, I get embarrassed.
 Though at the time we thought it was great.
-Then on the second album, it was very hard in the studio, people were letting us drift, there was a lack of enthusiasm ... but then with Construction Time it was very UP in the studio, everyone was really working to make it happen.[19]
+Then on the second album, it was very hard in the studio, people were letting us drift, there was a lack of enthusiasm ... but then with Construction Time it was very UP in the studio, everyone was really working to make it happen.[21]
 I think we're becoming tighter as a unit.
 I think it's a bond really, we just get on very well together and we enjoy what we're doing at the moment.
 As long as we keep enjoying it we'll keep doing it.
 As soon as we stop enjoying it, we won't stay together.
-I mean, sometimes I argue with Fletch, but it's not anything to do with the music we're making or the songs.[20]"
+I mean, sometimes I argue with Fletch, but it's not anything to do with the music we're making or the songs."[22]

 (with friendly permission of © Anja - compositionofsound)

-David about Love in Itself: "This is the s-s-s-s's track.
+Dave about Love in Itself: "This is the s-s-s-s's track.
 It had a very soft vocal with lots of s's, it sounded awful.
-I was a bit disappointed with this, it could have been brilliant."[21]
+I was a bit disappointed with this, it could have been brilliant."[23]

 Alan: "Actually, it was a weird track all round, not least because from the moment we first heard it, a standing joke was born that the verses sounded just like a particular nursery rhyme - I can't quite put my finger on which one but I'm pretty sure it's Ugly Duckling.
 When pushed, Martin admitted that he had in fact based the tune around the rhyme and I'm afraid I could never quite listen to the song seriously again."

-And about Fools he said: "It sounds like me when trying to write a pop song.
+And about Fools he said, "It sounds like me when trying to write a pop song.
 This is something what doesn't come out of me normally.
 This is the reason why I then stopped writing songs for DM.
 I forced myself to try but it isn't easy for me to write lyrics for a pop song.
 I don't like this.
 Once I tried to make Martin to write songs together but he said he couldn't work that way.
-I think he suddenly has an idea for a song and then it's almost ready."[22]
+I think he suddenly has an idea for a song and then it's almost ready."[24]

 trennlinie

-David: "I get a big kick from the gig if the audience are really into what I'm doing, then I can really feel it.
+Dave: "I get a big kick from the gig if the audience are really into what I'm doing, then I can really feel it.
 But if I don't get anything from the audience I just feel really down.
-I'm sure it's the same for everybody.[23]
+I'm sure it's the same for everybody.[26]
 In Sweden we were spoilt really, the audiences were so very, very warm.
-And Berlin yesterday was very very good: usually Berlin's very cold and people just stand, but everyone was joining in and it was good fun.[24]"
+And Berlin yesterday was very very good: usually Berlin's very cold and people just stand, but everyone was joining in and it was good fun."[27]

 Fletch: "To be honest though, America isn't the end, isn't our aim at all.
 Germany for us is definitely more important at the moment.
 Germany is the market to break."

-David: "It's an exciting market as well.
-You can see something's happening, that we’re building.
-We can see ourselves getting bigger every time we come over here and play.[25]
+Dave: "It's an exciting market as well.
+You can see something's happening, that we're building.
+We can see ourselves getting bigger every time we come over here and play.[28]
 It's very odd.
 When we play German cities the word gets around that we're in town as if we're some big hip band.
 I'm pleased.
-It shows that our music does have a wider appeal.[26]"
+It shows that our music does have a wider appeal."[29]

 trennlinie